statsmodels/statsmodels/docs/source/tsa.rst

 AR-X and related models can also be fitted with the `arima.ARIMA` class and the `SARIMAX` class (using full MLE via the Kalman Filter).

+See the notebook `Autoregressions
+<../examples/notebooks/generated/autoregressions.html>`__ for an overview.

 Autoregressive Moving-Average Processes (ARMA) and Kalman Filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~